mathsou/mathsou/README.md

 **👋 Hi There**
 ---

-I'm Matheo SOuza, a passionate IT professional with a strong foundation in Analysis and Systems Development.
+I'm Matheo Souza, a passionate IT professional with a strong foundation in Analysis and Systems Development.
 Currently pursuing a Bachelor's degree in Computer Science, I thrive on tackling challenging projects and continuously expanding my skill set.
 My commitment to efficient solutions and innovation drives my contributions in the tech industry.

 **🚀 Expertise**
 ---